WdvOps/WdvOps/README.md

 ### Hi there 👋 Nice to Meet You! <br>

-I am a student of Systems Analysis and Development at University Paulista -Unip and bootcamper at Digital innovation one
+ - 🔭 I’m currently studying Systems Analysis and Development at University Paulista -Unip and bootcamper at Digital innovation one

 I have worked professionally as a building electrician and computer technician for over 10 years, and I am in a career transition, seeking to specialize in the Angular framework